Ardeleanu-Vlad-George/FFT/README.md

 Changed PI, but error persists, maybe there's a code error somewhere.
 You've decided that a quick trick would be to replace all 'long double'-s with 'double'-s in one commit, so that it could be easy to reverse in case it doesn't work.
+The trick worked, at least for the tested images, but you've decided to check for more images, just to be sure, but before that can be achieved you better rename the 'fft_prep_cpx' and 'defs' headers plus source files to a more sugestive naming convention.